 Colorado Long Term Care

-Colorado is an income cap state, meaning that in order to be eligible for Medicaid long term care benefits; there is a hard income limit.
+Colorado is an income cap state for 2023, meaning that in order to be eligible for Medicaid long term care benefits; there is a hard income limit.
 Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.

 Unlike traditional Medicaid sponsored long term care, Colorado has what they call a long term care partnership.
 The partnership melds together private insurance and state funds.
 This is a beneficial system for recipients who do not wish to deplete all of their assets paying for care.
 It is designed to reward residents who have planned ahead for their long term care needs.
 Colorado allows insurance companies to sell LTC partnership policies and guarantees that for every dollar paid out by an LTC partnership plan, a dollar of the recipient’s personal assets can be protected.
 Protected assets are ignored when reviewing an applicant’s financial eligibility and during estate recovery after a long term care recipient’s death.
 LTC partnership policy holders who apply for Medicaid are able to keep assets above the $2,000 Medicaid asset maximum.

 Types of Care in 2023:

 Long Term Care Services can cover a nursing facility stay or community based services (HCBS).
 An individual receiving HCBS is not required to make a payment towards the cost of care.

 Nursing facilities provide 24 hour care in a professional setting for help with basic activities and necessities.
 HCBS take place in places like your home or retirement communities.
 HCBS can include nurse assistance, home health aid, house cleaning, meal preparation, or assistance with bathing and dressing.